TeamDman/ZenTriggers/README.md

 NOTE: isInMaterial predicate checks at the entity's eye height, not foot level.
 This might be unintuitive, but it's the method used to check if a player's vision is obscured by lava/water

 NOTE: The predicates are short circuit evaluated in the order that they are built in, using the least expensive predicates first will be good for performance.

+NOTE: Actions like spawning items should only be done on server side.
+Use `.isRemote().negateLatest()` in the predicate builder to ensure this.
 ## Example Script
 ```JavaScript
 import mods.zentriggers.PredicateBuilder;